 - Whether a baseball player will score a home run

 - Whether a basketball player will score a three-pointer

 - Whether a football player will make a touchdown

-However, while prop bets will be allowed for all sports at Arizona sportsbooks, you won’t be able to place prop bets on any college games.
+However, while prop bets are allowed for all sports at Arizona sportsbooks, you can’t place prop bets on any college games.
 This is just a minor downside as other states with legal sports betting industries, like New Jersey, have banned collegiate sports wagering entirely.